Braves OF Ozuna facing more legal woes following DUI arrest

 AP Sports Writer

-ATLANTA (AP) — Atlanta Braves outfielder Marcell Ozuna was arrested for driving under the influence of alcohol early Friday near Atlanta.
+ATLANTA (AP) — Atlanta Braves outfielder Marcell Ozuna was arrested early Friday morning and charged with driving under the influence of alcohol.

 It was the second arrest in as many years for Ozuna.
 He was arrested on May 29, 2021, on charges of aggravated assault by strangulation and battery after police officers said they witnessed him attacking his wife.
 Those charges were dropped after he completed a pretrial diversion program.